luyadev/luya.io/docs/guide/ngrest/index.md

 ### Add to menu

-To store the permission information of your newly created NgRest CRUD you have to override the `getMenu()` method of your module class where the NgRest CRUD belongs to.
+To store the permission information of your newly created NgRest CRUD you have to override the <class name="luya\admin\Module" method="getMenu" /> method of your module class where the NgRest CRUD belongs to.

 ```php
 public function getMenu()